 1-2: From The Danish folk high schools.

 The first Danish folk high schools were created about 140 years ago, based on the ideas of Grundtvig, who is a principal character in the Danish cultural history.
 His thoughts and ideas of general education for everybody have spread worldwide, and thousands of Danish men and women have spent several wonderful months in a folk high scool, searching for a personal identity in a fruitful community.

 Denmark developed its unique Folk High School concept from the middle of the 1800s.
 Danish Folk High Schools are institutions of further education.
 They do not set exams, they do not offer degrees or other university-style qualifications.
 Rather, they concentrate on developing the professional and personal qualities of individual students.
 The spirit of the Folk High School is one of openness to new opportunities, readiness at accept challenges and a willingness to explore the world and oneself in depth.
 The minimum age for attending a Folk High School is 18.
 There is no maximum age!
 Most students are in their early to mid 20s, but you never know who's going to turn up from one term to the next.

 1: "At Askov Folk High School".
 Painting by Erik Henningsen from 1902.
 This picture has always fascinated me because of its atmosphere, details and symbols.
 The spoken word is still one of the most important features of the Danish folk high schools.

 2: Great days at Vallekilde Folk High School in summer, 2005.

 3: Windmills near Copenhagen.
-In Denmark, 20 percent of our energy is created by windmills.
+In Denmark, more than 30 percent of our energy is created by windmills.

 4: Quiet walk in the park around Sofienholm, an art museum near Copenhagen.